Skip to main content

 Red flags: 🚩 "Pretty much everything's included" (vague) 🚩 Won't provide written breakdown 🚩 Charges for basic care (toiletries, eating assistance, continence pads)

-Data point: Homes with transparent fee breakdowns have 4.2× fewer billing disputes and 89% higher family satisfaction scores.
+Data point: Homes with transparent fee breakdowns tend to have fewer billing disputes and higher family satisfaction.

 Why: This question reveals if you're being overcharged.
-Average self-funders pay 35-48% above MSIF rates in our data.
+Self-funders often pay significantly above MSIF benchmark rates.

 What good homes say: ✅ "Yes, we're aware of MSIF rates.
 Our premium reflects our Outstanding CQC rating, all ensuite rooms, 1:6 staff ratios, and specialized dementia care.
 Here's the breakdown."